Milansaji/Emergency_app_Useless_project/README.md

 ### Team Members
-- Team Lead: Milan Saji - college of engineering kallooppara
+- Team Lead: Milan Saji - College Of Engineering, Kallooppaa
-- Member 2: Melvin sabu  - college of engineering kallooppara
+- Member 2: Melvin Varghese Sabu - College Of Engineering, Kallooppara

 ### Project Description
-[2-3 lines about what your project does]
+The **Emergency App** is a Flutter project that lets users select an emergency type, auto-dial the contact, and then play a calming Veena tune to keep them relaxed.
+It’s a completely unnecessary yet entertaining showcase of Flutter’s UI and device feature integration.

 ### The Problem (that doesn't exist)
-[What ridiculous problem are you solving?]
+In the chaos of an emergency, what people truly lack isn’t medical help or fire trucks—it’s a front-row seat to a calming Veena concert.
+No one’s ever complained about this, but we decided the world couldn’t go on without it.

 ### The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]
+An app that takes your urgent cry for help, dials the emergency number… and then treats you to a soothing Veena solo.
+It won’t put out fires or stop heart attacks, but hey—you’ll be panicking in style.

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [Languages used]
-- [Frameworks used]
+- Dart
-- [Libraries used]
+- Flutter
+- Google fonts,audio player
-- [Tools used]
+-
 For Hardware:
-- [List main components]
-- [List specifications]
+- android phone
-- [List tools required]

 ### Implementation
 For Software: